 Jeremy has over 30 years of experience in the mining finance industry and has advised mining companies on transactions globally.

-He has advised on transactions on all of the world’s major mining exchanges and has served as a non-Executive director of mining companies listed on AIM and on the ASX.
+He has advised on transactions on all of the world’s major mining exchanges and has served as a non-executive director of mining companies listed on AIM and on the ASX stock exchanges.
 Jeremy is a Fellow of the Institute of Materials, Minerals and Mining.

 Having founded Cornish Lithium in 2016, Jeremy decided to fully focus on the company and left his career in investment banking in March 2017.

 Derek is a legal consultant and serves as non-executive director on several boards.
 He practised as a Canadian lawyer in London for 20 years, where he focused on cross-border financings and mergers & acquisitions in the mining, oil and gas sectors, including taking companies to the London Stock Exchange.

 Prior to his retirement in 2015, Derek had been Managing Partner of the London office of Canadian law firm Stikeman Elliott LLP for ten years.
 Derek holds degrees from Memorial University of Newfoundland as well as LLB and MBA degrees from McGill University.

 He is currently the Chairman of AIM listed Mkango Resources as well a non-executive director of a number of private companies and not for profit organisations.
 He is a director of MUN UK (UK campus of Memorial University of Newfoundland), a trustee of the Harlow Scholarship Trust and adviser to the board of the Canada UK Chamber of Commerce.

 Varshan has over 20 years of experience in guiding TSX and AIM listed mining companies from project definition through to development and construction across a number of international jurisdictions.